M4700F/pwn.college-program-misuse-writeup/README.md

 Hello!
-Welcome to the write-up `pwn.college - Program Misuse` challenges.
+Welcome to the write-up of `pwn.college - Program Misuse` challenges.

 In this write-up, I try not only to write the solutions but also write the meaning of the each command in a short form, other approaches to solve, some insights of the problem.
 You will find them later in the challenges mostly as the first few challenges is super easy.